breadbored/breadbored.github.io/_posts/2026-01-18-butano-series-1.md

   - Install by following the instructions on the [DevKitPro Getting Started page](https://devkitpro.org/wiki/Getting_Started).
   - After installation of the DevKitPro base system, run `dkp-pacman -S gba-dev` to install the `gba-dev` package.
 - [pyenv](https://github.com/pyenv/pyenv) preferably for a Python version manager, or install Python via [Homebrew](https://brew.sh/)
+  - If using pyenv:
+    - Install via Homebrew with `brew install pyenv`
-  - If using pyenv, install Python 3.12 with `pyenv install 3.12.12` and set it as the global version with `pyenv global 3.12.12`
+    - install Python 3.12 with `pyenv install 3.12.12` and set it as the global version with `pyenv global 3.12.12`
-  - If using Homebrew, run `brew install python` to install the latest version of Python
+  - If installing Python via Homebrew, run `brew install python` to install the latest version of Python
 - [Make](https://www.gnu.org/software/make/), a build automation tool
   - Included with Xcode Command Line Tools (`xcode-select --install`)
 - `git`, for version control